Welcome to Mina!

-Welcome to Mina!
-This section walks you through the process of setting up a Mina node.
-After we will show you how to generate a keypair for use with the network.
-Finally, we'll show you how to connect to the network and begin producing blocks.
+Get started setting up a Mina node, learn how to generate a keypair for use with the network, connect to the network, and begin producing blocks.

 This documentation is for the Mainnet release.

-Software: macOS, Linux (currently supports Debian 9 and Ubuntu 18.04 LTS), or any host with Docker
+Software: Supported environments include macOS, Linux (Debian 10, 11 and Ubuntu 20.04 LTS), and any host machine with Docker.

-Hardware: Sending and receiving mina does not require any special hardware, but running a block producer on the Mina network currently requires:
+Hardware: Sending and receiving MINA does not require any special hardware.

 Network: At least 1 Mbps connection

-VM Instances: O(1) Labs has tested running nodes on several cloud providers, and recommends the following instances for basic node operator needs.
-Keep in mind that custom requirements as well as different cost constraints may require a different instance type.
+O(1) Labs has tested running nodes on several cloud providers.
+We recommend the following instances for basic node operator needs.
+Custom requirements and different cost constraints might require a different instance type.

-stable repository and install the latest version as follows:
+stable repository and install the latest binary version:

 echo "deb [trusted=yes] http://packages.o1test.net $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/mina.list